mfatkhutdinova/devops-learning/AWS/Cloud Practinioner/certificates_questions.md

 **AWS Key Management Service (AWS KMS)** - AWS Key Management Service (AWS KMS) makes it easy for you to create and manage cryptographic keys and control their use across a wide range of AWS services and in your applications.

+### There are three fundamental drivers of cost with AWS: compute, storage, and outbound data transfer.

+**Amazon Eventbridge** - service that provides real-time access to changes in data in AWS services, your own applications, and software as a service (SaaS) applications without writing code.
+Amazon EventBridge Scheduler is a serverless task scheduler that simplifies creating, executing, and managing millions of schedules across AWS services without provisioning or managing underlying infrastructure.

+**Amazon EMR** is the industry-leading cloud big data platform for processing vast amounts of data using open source tools such as Hadoop, Apache Spark, Apache Hive, Apache HBase, Apache Flink, Apache Hudi, and Presto.
+Amazon EMR can be used to provision resources to run big data workloads on Hadoop clusters.

+**AWS Step Functions** - AWS Step Functions service lets you coordinate multiple AWS services into serverless workflows.
+You can design and run workflows that stitch together services such as AWS Lambda, AWS Glue and Amazon SageMaker.

+**AWS Batch** - You can use AWS Batch to plan, schedule and execute your batch computing workloads across the full range of AWS compute services.

+**AWS Partner Network (APN)** - Organizations can take help from the AWS Partner Network (APN) to identify the right AWS services to build solutions on AWS Cloud.

+**AWS Global Accelerator** is a service that improves the availability and performance of your applications with local or global users.

+**AWS OpsWorks** - AWS OpsWorks is a configuration management service that provides managed instances of Chef and Puppet

+**AWS Config** is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
+Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.
+**Think resource-specific history, audit, and compliance; think Config.**

+# Routing policies
+**Simple routing policy** – Use for a single resource that performs a given function for your domain, for example, a web server that serves content for the example.com website.
+You can use simple routing to create records in a private hosted zone.

+**Failover routing policy** – Use when you want to configure active-passive failover.
+You can use failover routing to create records in a private hosted zone.

+**Geolocation routing policy** – Use when you want to route traffic based on the location of your users.
+You can use geolocation routing to create records in a private hosted zone.

+**Geoproximity routing policy** – Use when you want to route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another location.
+You can use geoproximity routing to create records in a private hosted zone.

+**Latency routing policy** – Use when you have resources in multiple AWS Regions and you want to route traffic to the Region that provides the best latency.
+You can use latency routing to create records in a private hosted zone.

+**IP-based routing policy** – Use when you want to route traffic based on the location of your users, and have the IP addresses that the traffic originates from.

+**Multivalue answer routing policy** – Use when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random.
+You can use multivalue answer routing to create records in a private hosted zone.

+**Weighted routing policy** – Use to route traffic to multiple resources in proportions that you specify.
+You can use weighted routing to create records in a private hosted zone.